solace-iot-team/async-apim-analytics/apim-analytics-server/devel/README.md

 # change values as needed
 ```

-### Install and Setup API Management Connector, Prometheus and Grafana
+### Install and Setup of API Management Connector, Prometheus and Grafana

 To create a multi-container Docker application with API Management Connector, Prometheus and Grafana: